ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 \label{eq:20}
 $$

-The proof of the above equations is straightforward.
-However, it should be noted that this is only valid for $2 \times 2$ matrices, as the adjugate matrix of this size is essentially a permutation operation with sign change.
-Additionally, it should be noted that $\det(\bs{L}_i) = 1$, as line standards are reciprocal devices.
+The proof is straightforward, though note that this simplification is only valid for $2 \times 2$ matrices, since the adjugate of such a matrix is essentially a permutation with sign change.
+Also note that $\det(\bs{L}_i) = 1$, as line standards are reciprocal.

 With the above simplification, we can replace $\overbar{\bs{M}}$ and $\overbar{\bs{L}}$ with the following expressions: